AshleyPikachu/Super-Bit-Shader/README.md

 -----------------------------------------------------------------------------------------------------------------------
 **Install Instructions**
 -----------------------------------------------------------------------------------------------------------------------
-🟢**Part 1: Placing your Files**
+🟢**Part 1: Retroarch Setup**
 1. First download and install [Retroarch](https://www.retroarch.com/) and familiarize yourself with [Shaders](https://www.youtube.com/watch?v=YyZ6IrmsNgY).
+2. Launch Retroarch and go to the following menus "Settings" -> "Video" -> "Output" -> "Video - Set Video Driver to GL".
-2. Download the contents of this Github and place the "Super-Bit-Shader 3.5" folder inside the "Retroarch/Shaders" folder.
+3. Download the contents of this Github and place the "Retroarch.SBS.3.5.1" folder inside the "Retroarch/Shaders" folder.
-3. With SBS 3.5 now inside that folder the shader is now ready to be seen by Retroarch.
+4. With SBS now inside that folder the shader is now ready to be seen by Retroarch.

-🟣**Part 2: Preparing Retroarch**
-1. Launch Retroarch and go to the following menus "Settings" -> "Video" -> "Output" -> "Video - Set Video Driver to GL" to use SBS.

-🟠**Part 3: Loading Super-Bit-Shader**
+🟠**Part 2: Loading Super-Bit-Shader (PC instructions)**
 1. Load a game inside Retroarch using a supported core above.
-2. With the game loaded press F1 (PC) to bring up the "Quick Menu", from there scroll to "Shaders".
+2. With the game loaded press the F1 key to bring up the "Quick Menu", from there scroll to "Shaders".
-3. Select it and choose "Load Preset" to view and enter the "Super-Bit-Shader 3.5" folder.
+3. Select it and choose "Load Preset" to interact with the "Retroarch.SBS.3.5.1" folder.
-4. Once inside choose your console and shader type, if unsure select "Mixed-Frames".
+4. Once inside the folder choose your console and shader type, if unsure select "Mixed-Frames".
-5. Pick the shader color of your choice, It's a "GLSLP" file.
+5. Pick the shader color of your choice, it's the "GLSLP" file.
-6. You now have your color picked for your game, on to the next part.

-🔵**Part 4: Core Options**
+🔵**Part 3: Core Options**
-1. Now with your shader selected use backspace (PC) again to head back to the "Main Menu".
+1. Now with your shader selected use backspace key to head back to the "Main Menu".
-2. From the "Main Menu" select "Quick Menu" again and locate "Core Options".
+2. From the there select "Quick Menu" again and locate "Core Options".
-3. "Core Options" are settings per core, and some of them need to be adjusted for SBS to work.
+3. These are settings per core, and some of them need to be adjusted for SBS to work.

-🔵**Part 4: Core Options to Modify**
-* DoubleCherryGB: GBC Color Correction "OFF", then use "1.
-Game Boy Color." for GBC color correction.
-* SameBoy: Only use the "1.
-Game Boy Color" preset.
-Set GBC Color Correction "OFF".
+* DoubleCherryGB & SameBoy: Set GBC Color Correction to "OFF".
-* PokeMini: Palette = Black & White.
-* Beetle VB: Palette = Black & White.
+* PokeMini & Beetle VB: Set the Palette :Black & White".
 * Beetle Cygne: Color Palette = Grayscale, Color Depth - Thousands (16-bit).
-Turn off "60hz Mode" when using Mixed-Frames / high FPS.
+Turn off "60hz Mode" when using Mixed-Frames.

 🟡**Part 5: SAVE YOUR WORK**
-1. Retroarch on its own will not recall shaders automatically.
-2. Head back to the "Main Menu" using backspace (PC) and select the "Quick Menu" one last time.
+1. Head back to the "Main Menu" using and select the "Quick Menu" one last time.
 3. Scroll down to "Overrides" and select it.
 4. Choose Save "Game Override" or "Core Override" to have Super-Bit-Shader launch every session.
 5. Use "1.
 Game Boy Color", "1.
 Neo Geo Pocket Color" and "1.
-Wonderswan Color (Crystal)" as those consoles "Core Override".
+Wonderswan Color (Crystal)" as these consoles "Core Override".
 6. Congratulations, you are all set to use Super-Bit-Shader!
-Press F1 (PC) to close the Retroarch menu and get back to the game.
+Press F1 to close the Retroarch menu and get back to the game.

 -----------------------------------------------------------------------------------------------------------------------
 PCVR Setup - Virtual Boy